iTwin/appui/docs/changehistory/NextVersion.md

 ### Changes

-- Components will use english localization strings by default if `LocalizationProvider` is not used and static package initializer is not used. [#782](https://github.com/iTwin/appui/pull/782)
+- Components will use english localization strings by default if `LocalizationProvider` is used without static package initializer. [#782](https://github.com/iTwin/appui/pull/782)